Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Q4: 33.6% (highest)

-And importantly, even after multivariate adjustment, AIP in the highest quartile remained independently linked to MACE, with an adjusted hazard ratio of around ~2.05.
+Even after multivariate adjustment, AIP in the highest quartile remained independently linked to MACE.

 In many real-world settings, that label can accidentally translate into: “Not bad enough to worry.”